InnerSourceCommons/InnerSourcePatterns/duplicated-projects.md

 * An open and transparent process CI/CD, requirements backlog, deployment, etc.
 * Anyone participates in the process in the same way.
 * Project lead is assisted by the former managers.
 * Move away from (benevolent) dictator (e.g. eng. manager?).
-Could this be hard to acheive?
+Could this be hard to achieve?
 * Experience has shown that if people are in the same room then things tend to go better.
 Not so much by email/phone.
 You are nicer if you see the people.

 ## Resulting Context